 - Nicaragua (also a neighbor of Costa Rica)

-Despite all this, there were THREE things that stood out immediately among Costa Ricans, and this is where the learning opportunity lies for all businesses, including private practices.
+Despite all this, there were THREE things that stood out immediately among Costa Ricans, and this is where the learning opportunity lies for all businesses, including physical therapy business private practices.
 There were several small experiences that culminated in these precious learning moments:

-In your practice, this means that it doesn’t matter if other clinics are larger than yours, or have more ‘connections’, you need to identify the one or two things you do best and become outstanding at them.
+In your practice for physical therapy marketing, this means that it doesn’t matter if other clinics are larger than yours, or have more ‘connections’, you need to identify the one or two things you do best and become outstanding at them.

 Know your strengths, and get better at them.
 In fact, become the best at them and your community will reward you with recognition and appreciation.